 If your child is eligible for free school meals, they will remain eligible until they finish the phase of schooling (primary or secondary) they are in on 31 March 2022.

-Entitlement to free school meals is not only beneficial to you and your child but it also has an impact on the funding received by the school.
+Entitlement to free school meals is not only beneficial to you and your child but it also has a positive impact on the funding received by the school.

 Universal Infant Free School Meals